 About this Report Under the leadership of President Preckwinkle, the District began publishing annual diversity reports for the first time, making this information available to the public.
-This report is the District's fifth annual report, and the third using the contract Compliance Reporting System (CRS)- it details the District's efforts to ensure minority and women-owned business have greater access to public contracting opportunities.
-It includes contract dollars awarded and contract payments by the Forest Preserve District as reported by vendors.
-The reporting period covers the program accomplishments for Fiscal Year 2018 (January 1, 2018 - December 31, 2018).
+This report is the District's seventh annual report, and the fifth using the contract Compliance Reporting System (CRS); it details the District's efforts to ensure minority and women-owned business have greater access to public contracting opportunities.
+It includes contract dollars awarded and contract payments by the Forest Preserves as reported by vendors, our Accounts Payable system- Oracle and corroborated by their MWBE subcontractors.
+The reporting period covers the program accomplishments for Fiscal Year 2020 (January 1, 2020 - December 31, 2020).

-The report summarizes program activity, prime contract and subcontract utilization data for certified Minority and Women-owned Business Enterprises (MBE/WBEs).
-It continues to serve as a benchmarking tool in assessing the MBE/WBE participation and identifying areas for greater inclusion.
-The District tracks MBE/WBE participation in the following three categories (1) Professional Services, (2) Goods and Services, and (3) Construction.
-Data reported is based on actual payments reported by vendors and confirmed by their MWBE subcontractors.
+The report summarizes annual program activity, prime contract and subcontract utilization data for certified Minority and Women-owned Business Enterprises (MWBEs).
+It continues to serve as a benchmarking tool in assessing the MWBE participation and identifying areas for greater inclusion.
+The District tracks MWBE participation in the following three categories (1) Goods and Services), (2) Construction, and (3) Professional Services.
+Data reported is based on actual payments reported by vendors, Oracle and confirmed by the MWBE subcontractors.

-MBE/WBE FY 2018 Initiatives Since the passage of the MBE/WBE program, President Preckwinkle has made achieving full MBE/WBE participation in District's procurement a key goal of her administration.
+MWBE FY 2020 Initiatives Since the passage of the Minority and Women Owned Business Enterprises Program, President Preckwinkle has made achieving full MWBE participation in District's procurement a key goal of her administration.
 The District has undertaken a number of efforts to reduce barriers for minority- and women-owned businesses that are competing for contracts and currently doing business with the District.
-Our efforts and accomplishments during FY 2018 are described below:
+Our efforts and accomplishments during FY 2020 are described below:

-- Participated in 16 outreach and workshop conferences, many in collaboration with various Government entities, Assist Agencies and Board of Commissioners throughout Cook County - Awarded 47% of its contract to minority and women-owned businesses - A total of 55% of contract payments were made to minority and women-owned businesses - Project specific analysis on all solicitations to establish appropriate MWBE participation goals - Working to implement strategic procurement initiatives exclusively targeted to maximize the participation of small and minority & women owned businesses in prime contracting roles - Collaborated with ERP staff to implement the new Oracle system to transmit payment data to our Compliance Reporting System (CRS) in an effort to automate payment information to prime contractors and vendors. - Encouraged the participation of MWBEs in contracts where there are no apparent subcontracting opportunities by including in the evaluating process, proposer's good faith efforts. - Sent targeted email invitations to bid to new District vendors to attract, inform and encourage the active participation of vendors in procurement and contracting opportunities. - Actively participated in all mandatory and non-mandatory pre-bid meetings to ensure the participation of MWBEs on all District contracts. - Chairing the Compliance and Certification subcommittee of the Government Procurement and Compliance Forum (GPCF), which is a strategic partnership of over 30 government agencies and non-profit assist agencies representing small businesses to drive bold, cross-agency improvements to make the region a benchmark for procurement, certification, and compliance processes that are streamlined, standardized, equitable and transparent.

-Actively participated in other government agency's pre-bid meetings, in an effort to create awareness of the District contracting opportunities and encourage vendors to register and participate in the District's procurement process.
+- Participated in seven outreach and workshop conferences, many in collaboration with various Government entities and Assist Agencies - 48% of contracts were awarded to minority- and women-owned businesses - A total of 47% of contract payments were made to minority and women-owned businesses - Project specific analysis on all solicitations to establish appropriate MWBE participation goals - Collaborated with Enterprise Resource Planning staff to continue to ensure the Oracle system is effectively transmitting payment data to our Compliance Reporting System (CRS) - Encouraged the participation of MWBEs in contracts where there are no apparent subcontracting opportunities by including in the evaluating process, proposer's good faith efforts. - Sent targeted email invitations to bid to new District vendors to attract, inform and encourage the active participation of vendors in procurement and contracting opportunities. - Actively participated in mandatory and non-mandatory pre-bid meetings to ensure the participation of MWBEs on all District contracts - Chairing the Compliance and Certification subcommittee of the Government Procurement and Compliance Forum (GPCF), which is a strategic partnership of over 30 government agencies and non-profit assist agencies representing small businesses to drive bold, cross-agency improvements to make the region a benchmark for procurement, certification, and compliance processes that are streamlined, standardized, equitable and transparent. - Actively participated in other government agency's virtual pre-bid meetings, in an effort to create awareness of the District contracting opportunities and encourage vendors to register and participate in the District's procurement process.